Solo Travel in New Zealand: How to Make it a Non-Solo Experience

 - Fruit picking – often attracting other backpackers too, fruit picking is a seasonal job to make a quick buck while working in teams.
 You might find some travel buddies for after the picking season ends too!

 - WWOOFing – this is work for accommodation where you stay with a Kiwi family and help with tasks.
-It’s a great way to spend time with locals.
+It’s a great way to spend time with the locals.

 - Construction – New Zealand’s main cities are always looking for teams of backpackers to help with construction.